-The health issues that have been reported in Doberman Pinschers over the years are:
+The health issues that have been reported in Doberman Pinschers (not only the white ones) over the years are the following:

-- Orthopedic issues: hip dysplasia, Wobbler disease (cervical vertebral instability), intervertebral disc disease (IVDD), eosinophilic panosteitis, arthritis
+- Orthopedic issues: hip dysplasia, Wobbler syndrome (cervical vertebral instability), intervertebral disc disease (IVDD), eosinophilic panosteitis, arthritis

 - Skin problems: demodectic mange, color mutant alopecia, Malassezia dermatitis, Pemphigus foliaceus, lick granuloma, lipoma